 Central Embassy is a massive shopping center easily access from the closest Skytrain stop, Ploen Chit.
 There is a walkway directly connecting this shopping center with the skytrain, so you do no need to walk down the skytrain steps to the street level.
 Like other major malls in the area, they are open from 10am until 10pm daily.

-Central World Plaza formerly known as The World Trade Center is located in Bangkok’s major shopping hub – just down the street from Siam Paragon & MBK.
+Central World formerly known as The World Trade Center is located in Bangkok’s major shopping hub – just down the street from Siam Paragon & MBK.
 It is a shopping experience halfway between MBK and Siam Paragon (both listed below).
 By this we mean it is upscale, but not as much as Siam Paragon but its shops are more upscale than MBK which appeals to mass crowds.
-This major shopping complex is one of the largest in all of SE Asia – it underwent a major renovation in 2006.
-It is larger than the recently built Siam Paragon shopping center near the MBK mall.
+This major shopping complex is one of the largest in all of SE Asia, and currently the largest in Bangkok – it underwent a major renovation in 2006.
+One side of the mall was severely damaged in 2010 when protesters set fire to it.
+It is even larger than the newer Siam Paragon shopping center near the MBK mall.

 This complex is an absolute “zoo” during holidays – the front of the complex is a great place to watch the fireworks on New Year’s Eve as well as listen to live music (sometimes by well-known Thai performers), & enjoy the beer gardens!
 Neat decorations grace the inside of the tall main section during specific holidays.
 In other words, it is a great place for crowds!

-On the whole, Central World Plaza has a reputation for being a little more fancy than MBK.
+On the whole, Central World Plaza has a reputation for being significnatly more upscale than MBK.
 As a result, the prices here are generally higher than you will find at nearby MBK, but the quality of the items are typically higher.

 Looking for a higher end alternative to the tourist, souvenir filled Paco MBK?
 A number of art and higher end shops featuring Thai products are scattered among the various floors and are a refreshing alternative to the nearby MBK souvenir shopping experience.